puneethere/webservicesproject/README.md

 2) ParameterPersistenceBean: persist the parameters added to the JMS queue.

 EAR project will package the web and ejb projects in an EAR file and deploy to the respective App Server.

+In addition to the main project, WebServiceTest project is also included which have the client classes to test the SOAP web service.

 Database and App Server requirements
 ----------------------------------------------